vchain-us/cnlc-docs/pages/help/overall-status.md

 ## Home Page Indicators

-<v-img src="/alt_hp_full_dash.png" alt="dashboard" ></v-img>
+<help-image src="/alt_hp_full_dash.png" alt="dashboard" ></help-image>

 1. **Tampering Check**

-   The Immutable Ledger stack continually monitors entries for signatures of tampering - data or cryptographic inconsistencies.
+   The CodeNotarty Cloud stack continually monitors entries for signatures of tampering - data or cryptographic inconsistencies.
 While *tampering* may indicate the data was intentionally changed, it may also just signal a hardware or software fault.

-   <v-img src="/alt_msg_notamper.png" alt="" > </v-img>
+   <help-image src="/alt_msg_notamper.png" alt="" > </help-image>

    ###### Messages